Please Wait!

 Where there is a need for flexible arrangements regarding the start and end of the school day, the child's class teacher and/or SENDCo will liaise with the child's parent to ensure safe handovers.
 This might mean a slightly earlier start/end time, or the child being met by a teaching assistant and then going to a different room instead of directly to the busy classroom or cloakroom.
 We want smooth transition times in order to make drop off/pick up safe and calm for the child, parents, other children and staff.

 At lunchtimes and break times we have a good ratio of staff on duty.
 All staff are aware of children who might have additional needs at such times.
 In some instances, alternative provision may be made for the child should they not be able to access a full break/lunchtime.
-Children may also eat in alternative rooms if the dining hall is proving to be too stressful to eat in.

-We are a split site and children regularly move between buildings.
-Children with SEND are supervised as necessary, this may mean being at the front/back of the line with an adult.
+Children with SEND are supervised as necessary and as stated in their EHCP plans when support at break and lunchtime is needed.
+This may mean being at the front/back of the line with an adult.
 In PE some children are supported by an extra adult and reasonable adjustments are made for children with a physical or sensory disability.
 On school trips, children with SEND are closely monitored and we have high staff to pupil ratios.
 Children with SEND are not discriminated against in any way and are encouraged to participate in all aspects of school life, including after-school clubs and residential visits.

 Where necessary, risk assessments for individual children are written in order to keep everyone safe.
 These are shared and agreed with the child's parent and then shared with all staff who work with the child.
 These risk assessments identify hazards and show what control measures are in place.
 Risk assessments are reviewed and amended accordingly at the APDR meetings or as needs arise when things change.
 Risk assessments are monitored by the Head teacher.

 Bullying incidents are rare, although we are not a school where we say 'it doesn't happen here'.
-Children discuss bullying and the effects of this in Character Education lessons and the topic is raised in whole school assemblies.
+Children discuss bullying and the effects of this in PSHE lessons and the topic is raised in whole school assemblies.
 Class teachers provide a box in the classroom where children can write their concerns down and then put a note in the box if they don't feel confident enough to speak out about something.
 Childline posters and information is displayed around school and the school takes part in Anti-Bullying week activities annually.
 The school's Bullying policy can be found on the school website and a printed copy can be requested from the school office.

 Support can be offered for all family members where necessary, including siblings.
-A referral to the Early Help Team may be discussed and we can also signpost people to other agencies offering support including the Food Bank and housing department.
+A referral to the Early Help Team or Gingerbread may be discussed and we can also signpost people to other agencies offering support including the Food Bank and housing department.

 The school website gives access to the Supporting Children at School with Medical Conditions Policy and the Intimate Care Policy, these policies are reviewed on a cycle by the SLT and governing body.

 In the case of a medical emergency the school has a protocol of what will happen including contacting the relevant emergency services and completing any necessary paperwork.
 Early Years staff are trained in Paediatric First Aid and other staff are trained to give first aid in the workplace.
-Staff receive training on asthma and epi-pen use when appropriate to children in their care; this is delivered by the school nurse team.
+Staff receive training on asthma and epi-pen use when appropriate to children in their care; this is delivered online by the school nurse team.

 Children can be given medication on school with agreement from parents/carers, a form must be completed with the school office to ensure the safety of both the child and the staff member administering the medication.
+See the Supporting Children with Medical Conditions Policy for further information.

 We encourage medical appointments to be made for holiday times or after school, but understand that this is not always possible, particularly for children with ongoing or complex medical needs.
 Staff will endeavour to support children who have had time off to 'catch-up' and also to provide support for children who are absent from school with a long-term illness.

-Pupils with complex medical needs will be required to have an individual Care Plan, this will be completed in partnership with parents, SLT, class teacher and any medical agencies or professionals.
+Pupils with complex medical needs will be required to have an Individual Health Care Plan, this will be completed in partnership with parents, SLT, class teacher and any medical agencies or professionals.
 Care Plans are written and monitored by Mrs McLawrence and are shared with all adults who come into contact with the child.

 We value attendance and set high attendance targets.
 If we notice any attendance issues the class teacher, in the first instance, would contact the parent to see if there was anything that we could help with as a school to improve attendance figures.
 If attendance did not improve, a member of the SLT could follow up this discussion and invite the parent in to discuss this further.
 Letters for children whose attendance which drops below our target percentage are sent out termly from the school office.

-Looked After Children (LAC) are all monitored by the LAC Designated Teacher (Miss Steele) who liaises with the Virtual School in regards to the education of LAC.
+Looked After Children (LAC) are all monitored by the LAC Designated Teacher (Mrs Alcock) who liaises with the Virtual School in regards to the education of LAC.
 Termly PEP meetings are held which are attended by the child's carers, LAC Designated Teacher, Social Workers and a representative of the Virtual School.
 Pupils also contribute to this meeting, giving them a voice.
 PEP forms are completed and funding targets set for all children in local authority care.

 On the PEP there is a detailed section for children with SEND where their needs, targets and support in place is recorded.
 This is monitored by the Virtual School who are responsible for ensuring that LAC, particularly those with SEND are receiving a high quality of education.